2022 Novgorod Oblast gubernatorial election

 The 2022 Novgorod Oblast gubernatorial election took place on 9–11 September 2022, on common election day.
 Incumbent Governor Andrey Nikitin was re-elected for a second term.

 Background

 ASI general director Andrey Nikitin was appointed Governor of Novgorod Oblast in February 2017, replacing two-term Governor Sergey Mitin.
 Nikitin won the following election with 67.99% of the vote.
 Nikitin's first term wasn't marked by major accomplishments, however, he was constantly rumoured as a potential candidate for position in the Federal Government.

-Due to the start of Russian special military operation in Ukraine in February 2022 and subsequent economic sanctions, the cancellation and postponement of direct gubernatorial elections was proposed.
+Due to the start of the Russian invasion of Ukraine in February 2022 and subsequent economic sanctions, the cancellation and postponement of direct gubernatorial elections was proposed.
 The measure was even supported by A Just Russia leader Sergey Mironov.
 Eventually, on 10 June Novgorod Oblast Duma called the gubernatorial election for 11 September 2022.

 Candidates

 Only political parties can nominate candidates for gubernatorial election in Novgorod Oblast, self-nomination is not possible.
 However, candidates are not obliged to be members of the nominating party.
 Candidate for Governor of Novgorod Oblast should be a Russian citizen and at least 30 years old.
 Each candidate in order to be registered is required to collect at least 10% of signatures of members and heads of municipalities.
 Also, gubernatorial candidates present three candidacies to the Federation Council and election winner later appoints one of the presented candidates.